ART-DECO: Arbitrary Text Guidance for 3D Detailizer Construction: Experiments

 Figure~\ref{fig:ablation_diffusion_model} shows the qualitative comparison of the 3D shapes generated by our method using different image diffusion models.
 Stable Diffusion cannot synthesize a reasonable shape while MVDream can generate a 3D shape with significantly improved geometric and texture details, which demonstrates the importance of the 3D prior in the image diffusion model and the benefit of having multi-view-consistent distillation during SDS.

 \paragraph{Masked MVDream baseline.} To show the necessity of distilling a generative neural network rather than distilling a single shape, we adopt MVDream to directly optimize a neural field while enforcing structural control by masking the neural field with the input coarse voxels.
-As shown in Figure~\ref{fig:baseline_comp} (a), the baseline fails to preserve the input coarse structure, as MVDream's multi-view diffusion model lacks prior knowledge of atypical structures, such as a cat with six legs.
+As shown in Figure~\ref{fig:baseline_comp} (b), the baseline fails to preserve the input coarse structure, as MVDream's multi-view diffusion model lacks prior knowledge of atypical structures, such as a cat with six legs.
 In contrast, our model, although trained on coarse voxels of \textit{four-legged} animals using the same multi-view diffusion model, demonstrates strong generalization ability to unseen structures, thanks to the inductive bias of convolutional networks.
-Moreover, our model can refine new edits in a single forward pass in less than a second without retraining, whereas optimization-based methods require retraining for each new structural change; see Figure~\ref{fig:baseline_comp} (c).

 \paragraph{Opacity regularization loss.} As explained in Section~\ref{subsec:training}, the pretrained image diffusion model tends to generate simple and common shapes due to its learned biases.
 In Figure~\ref{fig:ablation_reg_loss} (f), we show that when armrests and stretchers are not explicitly mentioned in the text prompt, images sampled from MVDream often lack these structures, leading to missing parts in the generated 3D shapes, even though the parts exist in the input coarse voxel grid; see Figure~\ref{fig:ablation_reg_loss} (a) and (b).
 Since our model is trained on shapes with diverse structures, such parts should be handled automatically by the network without explicit text descriptions.
 Therefore, we use the regularization loss defined on the rendered masks to ensure structural consistency.